iiiiii1wepfj/share-text-bot/README.md

  pip3 install -U -r requirements.txt

- edit the api hash and api id and bot token in bot.py
+ edit the api hash and api id and bot token in config.py.example

+ cp config.py.example config.py

  turn on the inline mode in botfather